handelaar/oireachtas2electricbooglaloo/debatesoldXMLbackup/README.md

 *  The older material makes no effort to use &lt;mainheading type="WA"&gt; to denote written answers, as the DTD requires

-*  The older material makes no effort to isolate procedural text from speec.
+*  The older material makes no effort to isolate procedural text from spec.
 Consequently you are very likely to find erroneous examples of people saying things like "motion defeated" immediately after a speech exhorting Members to vote in favour of that motion.